Emergency management planning at UA

 Our police and safety personnel are well trained to respond to a range of emergencies.
 We benefit by our close ties to city and county emergency agencies.

 From Virginia Tech and elsewhere, we have learned that the best way to alert people of a problem is through redundant means.
 We have launched a free, emergency text-messaging service and enhanced our ability to communicate emergency information by e-mail, the Web and the phone.
-The old saw remains true: The best ways are often the simplest, which is why we have enhanced our outdoor warning system, and we are working to make the warnings audible inside many of our buildings.
+The old saw remains true: The best ways are often the simplest, which is why we have enhanced our indoor and outdoor warning system.

 Emergency Operation Centers have been enhanced to give our crisis teams the optimal space and tools to manage a situation.